Areas of Expertise (3)

 At Haas since 1993

-2019 – present, Associate Dean of Learning Strategies, Berkeley Haas 2019 – present, Editor, Research in Organizational Behavior 2018 – present, Founder and Co-Director, Berkeley Haas Culture Initiative 2001 – present, Paul J. Cortese Distinguished Professor of Management 2001 – 2004, Director, Haas School of Business PhD Program 2001 – 2002, Marvin Bower Fellow, Harvard Business School 1997 – 2000, Harold Furst Professor of Management Philosophy and Values, Haas School of Business 1993 – 2001, Assistant and Associate Professor, Haas School of Business 1987 – 1993, Assistant and Associate Professor of Organization Behavior, Kellogg Graduate School of Management, Northwestern University 1991 – 1992, Visiting Associate Professor and Research Psychologist, Institute of Personality and Social Research and Visiting Professor, Haas School of Business
+2021 – Present, Associate Dean of Academic Affairs, Berkeley Haas 2019 – 2021, Associate Dean of Learning Strategies, Berkeley Haas 2019 – present, Editor-in-Chief, Research in Organizational Behavior 2018 – present, Founder and Co-Director, Berkeley Haas Culture Initiative 2001 – present, Paul J. Cortese Distinguished Professor of Management 2001 – 2004, Director, Haas School of Business PhD Program 2001 – 2002, Marvin Bower Fellow, Harvard Business School 1997 – 2000, Harold Furst Professor of Management Philosophy and Values, Haas School of Business 1993 – 2001, Assistant and Associate Professor, Haas School of Business 1987 – 1993, Assistant and Associate Professor of Organization Behavior, Kellogg Graduate School of Management, Northwestern University 1991 – 1992, Visiting Associate Professor and Research Psychologist, Institute of Personality and Social Research and Visiting Professor, Haas School of Business

 Corporate and Organizational Boards